jmbannon/ytdl-sub/README.md

     artist: "Rammstein"
 ```

 You can have multiple subscription files for better organizing.
-Now that that is defined, we can invoke the download
+We can invoke the subscriptoin download
 using the command below.
 This makes it easy to use `ytdl-sub` in a cron job.
 ```shell
 ytdl-sub sub subscription.yaml